 Experimental Science Fair Project

 - After learning the science behind slime, decide on just one thing that you will change during your experiment and what you will measure.
-For example, maybe you change the amount or type of ingredient, the environment, timing and you measure
+For example, maybe you change the amount or type of ingredient, the environment, timing and you measure the change in texture.

 - State your prediction as a result of a change that you make.